 The Vitamin D in Nuzest Quick Vita Kick and Nuzest Good Green Snack comes from lichen, which is the product of a symbiotic relationship between fungus and bacteria or algae.
 Lichen is one of the few plant-based ways to obtain vitamin D3 from the diet, making Nuzest Quick Vita Kick and Good Green Snack ideal for vegans and vegetarians who may need additional vitamin D from their diet.

 Vitamin D + You

-Vitamin D is important for healthy bone, immunity, and cellular function.
-If you have concerns about your Vitamin D intake, try spending more time in the sun (using sunscreen, of course), and increasing your intake of Vitamin D from foods, such as Nuzest Quick Vita Kick and Good Green Snack.
+This vitamin is important for healthy bone, immunity, and cellular function.
+If you have concerns about your intake, try spending more time in the sun (using sunscreen, of course), and increasing your intake from foods, such as Nuzest Quick Vita Kick and Good Green Snack.